Sign In Forgot Password

 Julia Sabra, Cantorial Student

-Julia Sabra is in her first year of cantorial and rabbinical school at Hebrew College in Newton, MA.
+Julia Sabra is in her second year of cantorial and rabbinical school at Hebrew College in Newton, MA.
 As a classically trained musician from Florida, Julia graduated from the University of Florida (go Gators!).
 She has worked as a Jewish educator, cantorial soloist and song leader, traveling to unite communities internationally, and focusing on empowering teens in BBYO.
 She brings ruach (spirit) to Shabbat, High Holidays, and life-cycle, merging modern concepts with traditional practices to engage and activate people of all ages.
 She is passionate about education, spirituality, serving her community, and using music as a tool to inspire and amplify the voices of those around her.
 Julia is eager to continue to further her Jewish knowledge and involvement, shape her own practice, and root herself in a community that is supportive, vibrant, passionate, and welcoming.
 In her free time, Julia enjoys writing her own music, cooking, playing board games, exploring the outdoors, and spending time with her dog, Ralphie.

-Ashira Stevens, Rabbinic Intern
+Elisheva Pripas, Rabbinic Intern